 One possible reason aligns with Nietzsche’s claim that, “haste is universal because everyone is in flight from himself”.

 But are we really just in flight from ourselves, to try and distract ourselves from our ‘self’?
 As I will explore below, we can add in cultural forces to the things that we’re in flight from as well.

 Keeping up with and distracting ourselves with news

 When I’m not absorbed in my thesis data (which sometimes feels like an addiction), checking Twitter has become both a guilty compulsion and sometimes useful distraction for me.
 No matter how much of an echo chamber it is, I tell myself it keeps me vaguely in tune with the wider world around me.
 I’m ‘in flight’ from my academic luddite status perhaps.

 When I first open up the Twitter app on my phone, I find myself scrolling straight down to the ‘in case you missed it’ feed.
 Ironically, it’s the tweets with the longest expiry date that seem to catch my attention.

-Ironically again, the hardly-expiring tweet that caught my attention recently was a link to an Alain de Botton article titled, ‘the news from without and the news from within’ (a nice quick read if you fancy it after trying to get through this).
-The point of the article was that if we continually stretch our attention outwards to external ‘drama’ that we cannot keep up with any more than we can certify our needs to know of it we, 1) cannot appreciate holistic pictures of society and, 2) lose opportunities to attend to personal dramas that are ultimately driving our attention outwards in the first place.
+Ironically again, the hardly-expiring tweet that caught my attention recently was a link to an Alain de Botton article titled, ‘the news from without and the news from within’.
+The article suggested that if we continually stretch our attention outwards to external ‘drama’ that we cannot keep up with any more than we can certify our needs to know of it we: 1) cannot appreciate holistic pictures of society and; 2) lose opportunities to attend to personal dramas that are ultimately driving our attention outwards in the first place.

 Consuming things inconspicuously